pelithne/k8s/admin-account-access.md

 Select to **create a new pipeline**, and then choose **Existing Azure Pipelines YAML file**

-You can reference the Service Connection from your pipeline, simply using their names.
+You can reference the Service Connections from your pipeline, simply using their names.
 For instance, you can create a variable called $aks_sc that references your Kubernetes Service Connection by including this in your yaml pipeline

 ````yaml
 aks_sc: "aks-kubeconfig"